nighthawkcoders/APCSA/_pages/00_schedule.md

       {% assign start = 4 %}
       {% assign end = 7 %}
 ## Unit {{unit}}: Java Mini-labs
   > After using Code.org in the first unit, students have been introduced to Classes and Inheritance.
 In this unit students will become more familiar with Java development through mini-labs.
-These labs will focus on AP required aspects of Java, additionally they can be used to setup as the backend of Desktop App or WebSite.
+These labs will focus on AP required aspects of Java, additionally they can be used as code to support the backend of a Desktop App or WebSite.
 This unit concludes with 4 person Project Plan, kicking off the end of trimester N@TM project.

   {% elsif unit == "3" %}
       {% assign start = 8 %}